A lot of people don't know the difference between foundation and concealer, and as a result, they end up using the wrong product for their skin type.

 Concealer is designed to hide blemishes and dark circles, while the foundation is meant to provide a base for your makeup.
 If you're using concealer when you should be using foundation, or vice versa, your makeup will look cakey and unnatural.

 Our guide to foundations vs. concealers will help you figure out which product is best for your skin type.
 We'll also show you how to use each product so that you get the most out of them.
+Let's take a look at the difference between concealer and foundation.

 What Is A Foundation